Rotolo's Pizzeria: History

-Rotolo’s Pizzeria opened in Baton Rouge, Louisiana in 1996 near the campus of Louisiana State University in an area called Tigerland.
+Rotolo's Pizzeria opened in Baton Rouge, Louisiana in 1996 near the campus of Louisiana State University in an area called Tigerland.
 The company first expanded with both company-owned stores and franchises within Baton Rouge and different areas of Louisiana.

 In 2016, Rotolo's developed a new concept and brand called Rotolo's Craft and Crust.
 It offers an upgraded menu with artisan ingredients, cured meats, and other items.
 Each location has an upscale casual feel with a unique bar and the menu has new pizza offerings such as Chicago-style and deep-dish pizzas along with upgraded craft beer, cocktail and wine offerings.
 The craft and crust name comes from the upgraded offerings and is considered the defining part of the brand.

 In 2018, at the World Pizza Championships, Rotolo's medaled winning three of five honors in the Pizza Triathlon (gold), Fastest Dough Stretch (gold), and Fastest Box Folding (silver).

-With both the Rotolo's Pizzeria and Rotolo's Craft and Crust brands, the restaurants have expanded from Louisiana to Texas, Alabama, Tennessee, Florida, and Colorado.
+With both the Rotolo's Pizzeria and Rotolo's Craft and Crust brands, the restaurants have expanded from Louisiana to Texas, Alabama, Tennessee, Florida, Arkansas, Mississippi, South Carolina, and Colorado.